Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ON a.AlbumID = b.AlbumID
 ```

-It could be written as below and produce the same result.
+The above could be written as below and produce the same result.

 ```sql
 FROM		Album 		AS a